alt-react/Active-Directory-Home-Lab/README.md

 ## Objective

-Set up and configure a Home Lab in VirtualBox focused on 4 virtual machines; a Windows 10 PC acting as the target PC, a Kali Linux Machine acting as the attacker machine, a Windows Server 2022 machine acting as an Active Directory Domain Controller, and an Ubuntu Server machine acting the host of a Splunk SIEM instance.
+Set up and configure a Home Lab in VirtualBox focused on 4 virtual machines; a Windows 10 PC acting as the target machine, a Kali Linux Machine acting as the attacker machine, a Windows Server 2022 machine acting as an Active Directory Domain Controller, and an Ubuntu Server machine acting the host of a Splunk SIEM instance.

 ### Tools Used